sweetkimchi/breakout-game/doc/PLAN.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;P

 2. Middle Stage - Set of moving blocks that the player has to destroy.
-The blocks will start out in positions shown below and will be moving in all directions at various speeds.
+The blocks will start out in positions shown below and will be moving in various directions at various speeds.

    B B<br />   B